 How to get involved

-In the coming weeks, information about the campaign and each of the charities will be popping up at our accommodations and across our news and social media channels.
+Information about the campaign and each of the charities will be popping up at our accommodations and across our social media channels.

 All of our residents will be invited via email to choose one of the three charities to support.
-In selecting a charity, students and staff will pledge to make small changes to how they heat their room, power their appliances and use water.
+In selecting a charity, students and staff will pledge to make small changes to their daily habits.
+For example, how they heat their room, power their appliances and use water.

 If Host’s carbon footprint is reduced sufficiently, we will, on behalf of our students and staff, donate money to the charity they have chosen.

 Follow us on Facebook, Instagram and Twitter for the latest campaign updates.
-Let us know what small changes you’re making to help save energy, which charity you’re pledging to make the changes for and share any top tips with us – remember to use the hashtag #hostenvironmentalpledge.
+Let us know what changes you’re making and which charity you’re pledging to make the changes for.
+You can also share any top tips with us – remember to use the hashtag #hostenvironmentalpledge.

 Don’t forget you can also reduce your environmental impact through simple actions such as reducing your food waste and recycling the products and packaging you use every day.
 Speak with your on-site Host team to find out more about recycling facilities at your accommodation.

-Wasting less and recycling more saves energy, saves money, and is one of the fastest, easiest, and most effective ways we can all do our part to curb climate change.
+Wasting less and recycling more saves energy and saves money.
+It’s also one of the fastest, easiest, and most effective ways we can all help to curb climate change.